An Open Access Journal

 Make sure your manuscript fits the journal's Aims and Scope.

-Manuscripts should be submitted via the journal's online editorial management system.
-Authors are encouraged to submit their manuscripts to one of the forthcoming Special Issues.
+Manuscripts should be submitted via the online editorial management system.

-The following article types are accepted for submission to this journal (all must be original and can not have been published elsewhere):
+The following article types are accepted for submission to this journal (all must be original and can not have been published or under consideration for publication elsewhere, either fully or partially):

-Article: a paper containing original research results that has not been published elsewhere.
-Articles shall have a maximum word count of 12,000 (not including title, abstract, and references list) and may contain no more than 15 Figures/Tables.
-Original research articles should have the following format: 1) Abstract, 2) Introduction, 3) Materials and Methods, 4) Results, 5) Discussion.
+Article — A paper contains original research results that has not been published elsewhere.
+The work should report scientifically sound experiments and provide a substantial amount of new information.
+Articles should have a maximum word count of 12,000 (not including title, abstract, and references list), may contain no more than 15 Figures, Schemes/Tables, and should include the most recent and relevant references in the field.
+Articles should have the following structure: (1) Abstract and Keywords, (2) Introduction, (3) Materials and Methods, (4) Results, (5) Discussion and (6) Conclusions (optional).

-Review: a paper which comprehensively sums up the current state of research on a particular topic.
-Review articles shall have a maximum word count of 12,000 (not including title, abstract, and references list) and may contain no more than 15 Figures/Tables.
-Review articles should have the following format: 1) Abstract, 2) Introduction, 3) Subsections relevant for the subject, 4) Discussion.
+Review — A paper comprehensively sums up the current state of research on a particular topic.
+Reviews should be critical and constructive and provide recommendations for future research.
+No unpublished material (unpublished/original data, submitted manuscripts, or personal communications) should be presented.
+Reviews should have a maximum word count of 12,000 (not including title, abstract, and references list) and may contain no more than 15 Figures, Schemes/Tables.
+Reviews should have the following structure: (1) Abstract and Keywords, (2) Introduction, (3) Subsections relevant for the subject, (4) Discussion, (5) Conclusions and (6) Future Directions.

-Enter your cover letter into the online system.
+Cover letter should be addressed to the Editor-in-Chief, or the invited Guest Editors for submissions going to Special Issues / Topic Collections.
+Enter your cover letter into the online editorial management system or upload a single PDF containing the full cover letter.
 The length limit is one page.
 The cover letter should include the following information:

 Relate the study to previously published work;